-At least a year of consistent Yoga asana practice (2-3 times per week), and a basic understanding of Vinyasa Yoga.
+At least a year of consistent yoga asana practice (3x per week), and a basic understanding of vinyasa yoga.

 Trainees are required to take 5 vinyasa classes (from 5 different teachers), and 5 non- vinyasa classes (such as Kundalini, Iyengar, Yin, etc) prior to the training, and take notes on these classes.
 Include in your notes what you loved about the class & teacher, what you didn’t like, their musical choices, how the teacher entered the room & engaged students prior to class, sequencing, adjustments, language, how the teacher moved about the room, did they demo, how your body felt during & after, and anything else that struck you.
 Please bring these notes with you to training.

 A basic familiarity of Ashtanga Vinyasa, Primary Series.
 While you are not required to memorize the entire sequence, you should certainly be familiar with it.
 This is not an Ashtanga training; however, understanding the Ashtanga Vinyasa system will create a strong foundation for you to build on.
 If you live in an area where “led” Ashtanga classes are offered, take a minimum of 5 classes prior to the training.
 If you live in an area where ‘led’ Ashtanga classes are not offered, upon signing up, we will give you access to a ‘led half-primary’ class taught by Fig Faculty Tony Lupinacci on FigFlix: practice along with the video at least 5 times.
 Please write down your experience with these classes – including how the sequence felt in your body, the flow of the sequence, which poses challenged you, and any other feedback.
 Bring these notes to the training – we will collect them from you upon arrival.

 Ability to communicate in English.